Controversy over Cantor's theory: Reception of the argument

 Initially, Cantor's theory was controversial among mathematicians and (later) philosophers.
 Logician has commented on the energy devoted to refuting this "harmless little argument" (i.e. Cantor's diagonal argument) asking, "what had it done to anyone to make them angry with it?"
-Mathematician Solomon Feferman has referred to Cantor's theories as “simply not relevant to everyday mathematics.”
+Mathematician Solomon Feferman has referred to Cantor's theories as "simply not relevant to everyday mathematics."

 Before Cantor, the notion of infinity was often taken as a useful abstraction which helped mathematicians reason about the finite world; for example the use of infinite limit cases in calculus.
 The infinite was deemed to have at most a potential existence, rather than an actual existence.
 "Actual infinity does not exist.
 What we call infinite is only the endless possibility of creating new objects no matter how many exist already".
 Carl Friedrich Gauss's views on the subject can be paraphrased as: "Infinity is nothing more than a figure of speech which helps us talk about limits.
 The notion of a completed infinity doesn't belong in mathematics."
 In other words, the only access we have to the infinite is through the notion of limits, and hence, we must not treat infinite sets as if they have an existence exactly comparable to the existence of finite sets.

+"From the paradise that Cantor created for us no-one shall be able to expel us."